adonisjs/v5-docs/content/guides/validator/introduction.md

 ```

 ## Standalone validator usage
 You can also use the validator outside of an HTTP request by importing the `validate` method from the Validator module.
 The functional API remains the same.
-However, you will have to provide the `data` to validate manually.
+However, you will have to manually provide the `data` to validate.

 ```ts
 import { validator, schema } from '@ioc:Adonis/Core/Validator'